webplatform/docs/concepts/protocols/websocket/index.md

 ==Notes==

-WebSockets is a relatively low level API that especially aims to be a two-way communication channel so it is most appropriate to use it in applications that explicitly require two way real-time communication such as a multiplayer game, chat, or real-time text editors etc. If one needs to get real-time updates from a server but don't need to send anything back such as getting stock information in real-time, he or she should consider using [[tutorials/eventsource_basics | EventSource (Server-Sent Events)]].
+WebSockets is a relatively low level API that especially aims to be a two-way communication channel so it is most appropriate to use in applications that explicitly require two-way real-time communication, such as multiplayer games, chat, real-time text editors, etc. If one needs to get real-time updates from a server but does not need to send anything back such as getting stock information in real-time, [[tutorials/eventsource_basics | EventSource (Server-Sent Events)]] should be considered.
 {{Notes_Section
 |Usage=Online multiplayer games
 Chat applications